 These delicate diamond-shaped cookies are a Venetian tradition at Carnevale.
-From San Marco's Square to Murano and Burano, Zaletti are piled high in pastry shops and enjoyed throughout the day - with a caffe, cappucino or even dipped in wine.
+From San Marco's Square to Murano and Burano, zaletti are piled high in pastry shops and enjoyed throughout Carnevale - with a caffe, cappucino or dipped in wine.
 This traditional biscotti celebrates the end of winter and is a prelude to Lent.

-Polenta and sugar, butter and raisins are transformed into buttery orange-infused biscotti and take their name from the word zalo meaning giallo or yellow in Venetian dialect – hence through the years, they were known as zalleti.
+Polenta and sugar, butter and raisins are mixed into a buttery orange batter, then baked to a golden.
+The cookies take their name from the word zalo meaning giallo or yellow in Venetian dialect – hence through the years, they were known as zalleti.

 Recipe makes approximately 24 cookies.